Everything Texans Should Know About Elderly Assistance for Home Repairs

 Texas Department of Housing and Community Affairs

 Texas residents have access to multiple home repair resources through the Texas Department of Housing and Community Affairs (TDHCA).
-Residents can visit their website to search programs available by city or county.
+Residents can visit the website to search for programs available by city or county.

 For more info on this program and other home repair programs available to senior citizens in Texas, you can visit the THDCA program database.